 I made a pact with my arteries the other day.
-Basically, we agreed that I would eat nothing but steel cut oats and raw carrots for the next six months to atone for what I did to them at The Commodore last week.
+Basically, we agreed that I would eat nothing but steel cut oats and raw carrots for the next six months to atone for what I did to them at The Commodore.
 In return, they agreed to let me off the hook for putting butter on my fried chicken.

 Three thighs and a few tiny biscuits make up one of the best plates of fried chicken we’ve ever had.
 This is crispy, juicy and impossible to put down.